MaoZiming/papers/Topics/1-basic-os/13-capriccio.md

                 - The actual I/O call is identical to the non-blocking version.
             - Must introduce a wrapper layer that translate blocking I/O to non-blocking ones, which leads to overhead
                 - E.x. overhead significant for quick operations like in-cache reads
-            - More difficult to take advantage of multi-processors
-                - Lightweight sync benefit is diminished when multi-processors are allowed
-                - “Scheduler Activation” paper: purely user-level sync are ineffective in face of true concurrency and may lead to starvation
         - Benchmark: Benefits outweigh drawbacks
 - Main thing
     - Cooperative scheduling